The Rhetoric@Davis Research Cluster

-Recent and upcoming speakers include Thomas Sloane, UC Berkeley; Andrea Lunsford, Stanford University; Thomas Cahill, UC Davis; James J. Murphy, UC Davis; Jeanne Fahnestock, University of Maryland; Charles Bazerman, UC Santa Barbara; Cheryl Ball, West Virginia University; Elizabeth Losh, UC San Diego; Laurent Pernot, University of Strasbourg (France); Sarah Arroyo and Bahareh Alaei, California State University, Long Beach; Krista Ratcliffe, Purdue University.
+Recent and upcoming speakers include Ramon Martinez, Stanford University; Thomas Sloane, UC Berkeley; Andrea Lunsford, Stanford University; Thomas Cahill, UC Davis; James J. Murphy, UC Davis; Jeanne Fahnestock, University of Maryland; Charles Bazerman, UC Santa Barbara; Cheryl Ball, West Virginia University; Elizabeth Losh, UC San Diego; Laurent Pernot, University of Strasbourg (France); Sarah Arroyo and Bahareh Alaei, California State University, Long Beach; Krista Ratcliffe, Purdue University.

 Watch for announcements of upcoming events.
-For more information, contact cluster co-chairs David Coad (email@example.com), Rebecca Kling (firstname.lastname@example.org), or Michele Zugnoni (email@example.com), or Stacy Whittstock (firstname.lastname@example.org), or faculty chair Rebekka Andersen (email@example.com).
+For more information, contact cluster co-chairs D.J.
+Quinn (firstname.lastname@example.org), Sophia Bamert (email@example.com), or Stacy Whittstock (firstname.lastname@example.org), or faculty chair Rebekka Andersen (email@example.com).